 Until 1966, women employed in the Australian public service were faced with a choice that is difficult to comprehend today.
-Under the “marriage bar,” they were required to give up their jobs once they married – leaving many with the choice of relinquishing paid work or attempting to conceal their marital status.
+Under the “marriage bar” they were required to give up their jobs once they married, leaving many women with only two choices: relinquish paid work or attempt to conceal their marital status.

-Secrecy could be difficult to maintain: an informer or a pregnancy or an accidental revelation might bring the deception to an ignominious end.
-Equal opportunity campaigner Merle Thornton tells of a friend who worked at the desk next to hers in the Department of Social Services.
+Secrecy could be difficult to maintain: an informer, a pregnancy or an accidental revelation might bring the deception to an ignominious end.
+Women’s rights campaigner Merle Thornton tells of a friend who worked at the desk next to hers in the Department of Social Services.
 Having secretly married, she was exposed when a caller to the section asked for her by her married name.
 No help was forthcoming from the union, the Administrative and Clerical Officers’ Association; in fact, the ACOA was among the strongest supporters of the bar.

 Typists, whose work was regarded as unsuitable for men, were allowed to return as temporary staff members after marriage.
 But only permanent officers could occupy supervisory positions, so the possibilities for married women were extremely limited.
 They had few entitlements and forfeited their superannuation rights.
 Even single women suffered, missing out on training because it was assumed they would marry and thus waste and extra knowledge or skills they picked up.

 The 1942 book Public Service Recruitment in Australia expressed a view of women employees that was typical of the time:

 There is some evidence that they are more adaptable to monotonous work than men.
 Women are still prepared to undertake such work at comparatively low salaries, and their retirement upon marriage is still an important factor ensuring rapid turnover, thus mitigating the problem of blind-alley employment.

 The author was Robert Parker, an expert in public administration who would play a significant part in the removal of the marriage bar that seemed so natural to him when he wrote those words.
 One of his stepdaughters, Meredith Edwards, would later become deputy secretary of the Department of Prime Minister and Cabinet.